OCA/server-tools/auth_supplier/README.rst

 Configuration
 =============

-* To enable users to create accounts:
+To enable users to create accounts:

+* *Developer mode* should be activated first to have access to technical features.
 * Go to *Settings > General settings*.
 * Enable *Allow external users to sign up*.
 * Enable *Activate the customer portal*.